 Local bank transfer services like Payoneer, your own bank, or money transfer services like MoneyGram or OFX

-Money transfer services are the easiest and most convenient online methods possible.
+Money transfer services are an easy and convenient online methods.
 When sending a money transfer with a service, you can:

 Drop off cash at a branch location